 If some rooms in your home are more comfortable than different rooms or you have hot and cold spots, these headaches could be caused by different factors—but your solution could be a zoned home comfort system.
 A zoned heating and cooling system split your home into two or more zones that are each controlled by its thermostat.
 Bringing together zoning with programmable thermostats can keep you more comfortable and help you save on your heating and cooling bill.

 A zoned heating and cooling system works because of dampers in your home’s ductwork that direct airflow to the appropriate zones that are calling for heating or cooling.
 You regulate your comfort in each of the zones with the thermostat installed for that specific zone.
 Each of the individual thermostats is associated with the control panel that operates your HVAC system.

 Is A Zoned Home Right for Me?

 Imagine how impractical and inefficient it would be if every light in your home were controlled by one switch.
-Well, that’s basically the same situation as controlling the comfort of each and every room in your home with a single thermostat.
-A zoned heating and cooling system gives you tailored control over every zone of your home.
+Well, that’s the same situation as controlling the comfort of every room in your home with a single thermostat.
+A zoned heating and cooling system give you tailored control over every zone of your home.
 Your zones are generally determined by grouping the rooms in your home that have similar heating and cooling needs.

 Having your home zoned will keep you and your household more comfortable and save on expenses.
 If you’re installing a new system, it’s a wonderful opportunity to look at a zoned heating and cooling system.
 You can also retrofit your present system.
-The professionals at Temp Air System Inc can help you no matter what your current system is.
+The professionals at Temp Air System Inc. can help you no matter what your current system is.
 We can answer your inquiries about zoned homes or anything else concerning your family’s comfort.
-Just contact us at (800) 630-0082.
+Just contact us.